the-events-calendar/the-events-calendar/readme.txt

 * Fix - Date/time block conflicts when clicking to open the block options [119413]
 * Fix - Layout bugs with the new Twenty Nineteen core theme [119689]
 * Tweak - Ensure we don't re-apply `wpautop()` to content that has had it removed [120562]
+* Tweak - Adjusted content in the admin welcome page that users are brought to upon newly activating The Events Calendar [117795]

 = [4.7.3] 2018-12-18 =